 I hope this helps someone.

 Day 6: 50 miles past Cuba to Antonito (Section 7)

 I rolled into Antonito and wrapped up the NMBDR just about 15 minutes after another rider.
-Levi—not an Inmate, but he browses ADV Rider—was on a DR650 and also started with a partner and finished solo.
+Levi—not an Inmate, but he browses ADV Rider—was on a DR650 and he also started with a partner and finished solo.

 We had lunch at the Dutch Mill restaurant and compared ride notes.
 He had a couple get-offs and likely broke a rib.